-Here we consider two half-BPS operators $\mathcal{O}_{L}={\rm tr}(\phi^L)$, with $L=2,3$; in particular, ${\cal O}_2$ is a component of the stress-tensor supermultiplet.
-Besides the theoretical aspect of CK duality, these form factors also bear phenomenological interests, due to their close relation to the Higgs-plus-three-gluon amplitudes in QCD.
-Specifically, both these two $\mathcal{N}=4$ form factors were found to coincide with the maximally transcendental part (\emph{i.e.}~functionally the most complicated part) of the corresponding QCD results up to two-loop order \cite{Brandhuber:2012vm, Gehrmann:2011aa, Brandhuber:2014ica, Brandhuber:2017bkg, Jin:2018fak}, as examples of the more general principle of maximal transcendentality \cite{Kotikov:2002ab, Kotikov:2004er}.
-As for higher loops, the planar three-point form factor of $\mathcal{O}_2$ has been computed via bootstrap recently up to five loops \cite{Dixon:2020bbt} using the input from form factor OPE \cite{Sever:2020jjx, Sever:2021nsq}.
-Our result provides for the first time the three-loop non-planar correction, where powerful methods such as the OPE bootstrap are not yet applicable.
+Here we consider half-BPS operators $\mathcal{O}_{L}={\rm tr}(\phi^L)$, with $L=2$ and $3$; in particular, ${\cal O}_2$ is a component of the stress-tensor supermultiplet.
+Besides the theoretical significance to CK duality, these form factors also bear phenomenological interest, due to their close relation to the Higgs-plus-three-gluon amplitudes in QCD.
+In particular, both these two $\mathcal{N}=4$ form factors were found to coincide with the maximally transcendental part (\emph{i.e.}~functionally the most complicated part) of the corresponding QCD results up to two-loop order \cite{Brandhuber:2012vm, Gehrmann:2011aa, Brandhuber:2014ica, Brandhuber:2017bkg, Jin:2018fak}, providing examples of the general principle of maximal transcendentality \cite{Kotikov:2002ab, Kotikov:2004er}.
+As for higher-loop orders, the planar three-point form factor of $\mathcal{O}_2$ has been computed via bootstrap recently up to five loops \cite{Dixon:2020bbt} using the input from the form factor operator product expansion (OPE) \cite{Sever:2020jjx, Sever:2021nsq}.
+Our result provides for the first time the three-loop non-planar correction, for which powerful methods such as the OPE bootstrap are not yet applicable.
 For the form factor of $\mathcal{O}_3$, the two-loop result was given in \cite{Brandhuber:2014ica}, and here we provide the new three-loop result.

 Below we first give a brief review of CK duality and introduce our computational strategy.
 Then we explain our construction of CK-dual solutions.
-We also perform the integration of the results and check the full-color infrared structure.
+We further perform numerical integration, check the full-color infrared (IR) subtraction and obtain finite remainders.
 Finally we discuss the interpretation of free parameters.
-The complete CK-dual solutions are provided in the ancillary files.
+The complete CK-dual solutions are given in the ancillary files.